LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 This section is a copy of the first two screens of in-game help and a screen introducing mouse commands.
 The help pages are automatically generated based on a game's keybinding content and on overrides in the player's config file.
-Other screens list all game commands grouped in categories, in detail.
+The remaiing in-game help screens, not shown here, list all game commands grouped by categories, in detail.

 Walk throughout a level with mouse or numeric keypad (left diagram below) or its compact laptop replacement (middle) or the Vi text editor keys (right,